GSA/digitalgov.gov/content/posts/2013-03-28-doscareers-app.md

 ---
+url: /2013/03/28/doscareers-app/
 date: 2013-03-28 12:59:31 -0400
-title: 'DOSCareers App'
+title: DOSCareers App
-summary: 'The U.S. Department of State has released a mobile app that informs and educates potential foreign service officers about a diplomatic career.
-The app provides access to'
+summary: The U.S. Department of State has released a mobile app that informs and educates potential foreign service officers about a diplomatic career.
+The app provides access to
-authors: [jparcell]
 categories:
   - Mobile
 tag: